-Autumn and Winter are a great time to head out on a road trip through the Golden Outback.
+Spring is a great time to head out on a road trip through the Golden Outback.
 Those inland outback areas are a little cooler, and the bright blue, clear skies contrast so beautifully with the earth.
+Plus there's an abundance of gorgeous wildflowers to see!

 It’s also one of the best time to go remote and go camping!
-The weather has cooled down from those hot Summer days, which can making sleeping in a swag or tent a tad uncomfortable.
+The weather has cooled down from those hot summer days, which can make sleeping in a swag or tent a tad uncomfortable.
 It’s now a pleasant temperature to get out and explore, and then get cosy in front of a fire at night as you watch the blanket of stars appear.

 Mount Augustus Tourist Park is located at the base of one of the world’s biggest rock formations, so we recommend setting up camp here while travelling through the Gascoyne-Murchison region and make use of the fantastic facilities on hand.
-You’ll be blown away by the size of Mount Augustus, so get a good night’s rest and lace up your hiking boots on in the morning; it’s exploring time!
+You’ll be blown away by the size of Mount Augustus, so get a good night’s rest and lace up your hiking boots early in the morning; it’s exploring time, but before you head off ensure you carry enough water (at least 4 litres per person, per day).

 Lake Ballard in the Goldfields region is a magical experience.
 The 51 steel statues scattered around the Lake look eerily different at sunrise and sunset, making for a really cool experience and some great photos!
 You can freely camp in the designated areas, with views of the Salt Lake right outside your tent.
 The campsite has toilets and fire pit circles.
 Depending on rainfall, the lake can turn into a sticky, muddy pit, which we think adds to the experience and makes it even more fun exploring and walking out to the hill in the centre.
 Just remember a spare pair of shoes!